 5 – Focus on the right milestones

-There is nothing wrong with having your first 81 be a stretch goal for a season.
+There is nothing wrong with having your first perfect match be a stretch goal for a season.
 The problem is that too many new throwers compare themselves to IATC Champion Rander, some guy named Mike Kump, or the world’s top-ranked Adam Buckley, and fail to see the many hours of throwing that went into their success.
-They believe that once you hit your first 81, the rest of them will just happen with little practice or refinement.
+They believe that once you hit your first perfect match, the rest of them will just happen with little practice or refinement.
 Each of those throwers has put in countless hours and continues to refine and adapt as they get better and as the competition gets better.

 The key to setting milestones is to slowly increase the difficulty of each.
 This helps to demonstrate your progress and show key areas for growth.
 Our throwers with the fastest progressions have used some variation of the following: